Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • in autumn, winter and until mid-spring, be sure to wear a hat, scarf, gloves, warm outerwear, boots or boots;

-• wear thermal underwear;
+• wear thermal underwear under your clothes;

 • do not drink alcohol on the street during the cold season;

-• do not use moisturizers before going outside.
+• Do not use moisturizers before going outside.

 • malaise, physical fatigue and hunger;